ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 **Default**: `{}`

-Stores configuration settings.
-All available configuration options can be found in the API documentation.
-Refer to the {@linkapi CKEDITOR.config config} object definition.
-This config will be applied to editor instances separately.
+Stores configuration settings specific for the given component instance.
+All available configuration options can be found in the API documentation of the {@linkapi CKEDITOR.config `config` object}.

 ### data